qmasingarbe/pymiere/README.md

 ## Documentation
 ### Quick start
-Open or create a Premiere document containing a sequence with at least a clip.
+Open or create a Premiere project containing a sequence with at least a clip.
 You can now execute the `demo.py` which will demonstrate some basic code.
 You can also look into the `pymiere/wrappers.py` file to see some more code example.

-Pymiere is at its core a wrapper for Adobe ExtendScript (Adobe flavored javascript for manipulating data in their software).
+Pymiere is at its core a wrapper for _Adobe ExtendScript_ (Adobe flavored javascript for manipulating data in their software).
-Most of the help for ExtendScript will therefore apply to pymiere (see the usefull link section for that).
+Most of the help for ExtendScript will therefore apply to pymiere.
-`pymiere.objects` is our entry point to access all Premiere objects and functions.
-As pymiere offer code completion and type hint using modern IDE it is easy to navigate/use the objects.
+`pymiere.objects` is our Python entry point to access all Premiere objects and functions.
+As pymiere offer code completion and type hint, using modern IDE, it is easy to navigate/use the objects.
 Some also have docstrings.
-If you want to know if Premiere Pro is running or start it, some functions are available in `pymiere/exe_utils.py`
+**Note :** You have to have Premiere Pro running for pymiere to work.
+If your script needs to know if Premiere Pro is running or start it, some functions are available in `pymiere/exe_utils.py` for that.

 ### Useful links
 * [Official doc for Premiere Pro objects](http://ppro.aenhancers.com/)